browserengineering/book/book/animations.md

 draw display list, we need to update the rest of the browser to use these pieces for raster and draw.

 Let's start with raster.
-In the raster step, the browser needs to walk the list of composited layers, allocate a surface for each one, and raster every display command in the layer to that surface.
+In the raster step, the browser needs to walk the list of composited layers, allocate a surface for each one, and raster every display command in the composited layer to that surface.
 That surface is then saved to the composited layer, so that we can reuse it next frame.

 To start with, we'll need to know how big a surface to allocate for a `CompositedLayer`.
 That's just the union of the bounding boxes of all